crunchy-devops/jenkins-pic/google-cloud/README.md

 ## Connect to your remove VM
 In Jetbrains, select tools -> deployment -> Configuration
-Hit the + in the top of this dialog box enter the server name
+Hit the + and SFTP in the top of this dialog box enter the server name
 Press the button with three dots
 Select SFTP and hit +